G20 Summit: Spouses of world leaders treated to special lunch, sample street food and millet dishes

-Spouses of various world leaders attending the G20 Summit were treated to a special lunch at Jaipur House on Saturday, following which they were given a guided tour of an exhibition of culturally-rich artefacts at NGMA, official sources said.
+Spouses of some world leaders attending the G20 Summit here were treated to a special lunch at Jaipur House on Saturday, following which they were given a guided tour of an exhibition of culturally-rich artefacts at NGMA, official sources said.

 The group was served millet-based dishes and they also sampled some street food, a source said.